dbstjrgus/Magister/README.md

 I also made a cnn model and took one of his pretrained model to compare performances.
 I modified his neural network to make mine because his was way too complex for my macbook, so I simplified layers to detect more local patterns instead of the whole board, most notably making my convolution matrixes size 3 and not 7.
 That part I got help from CHATGPT.

 I also used some of his preprocessing data, and then wrangled it to work with my pygame, since he was using a package called ursina which was a lot nicer but I had to work within project parametres.

+Another person I got help from was this dude Qi Wang.
+I used his blog from here https://www.harrycodes.com/blog/monte-carlo-tree-search to learn how the tree search works and how to implement it.